martinez099/healthcheck/README.md

 ## Prerequisites

-- Python3
+- Python 3
-- a Redis Enterprise cluster
+- access to the REST-API of of a Redis Enterprise cluster
-- SSH access to all nodes
+- SSH access to all of the nodes of the cluster

 ## Help